ariaxxxi/GeometryJungle/README.md

 # run
 `npm run start`

-Go to index.html and uncomment the line in the script which you want to run.
+Go to index.ts and uncomment the line in the script which you want to run.

 # A BUG NEED TO FIX !!!
 I tried to seperate these scripts into differnt html, but seems that i can't open any .html files other then index.html